Start9Labs/documentation/README.md

 ## Contributing to the docs

 If you notice a mistake in the docs, or you have an idea for improving them, we would like to know about it.
-You can either fix the mistake yourself and submit a pull request, or you can report the mistake by submitting an `issue <https://github.com/Start9Labs/documentation/issues>`.
+You can either fix the mistake yourself and submit a pull request, or you can report the mistake by submitting an [issue](https://github.com/Start9Labs/documentation/issues).

 ### Submitting an issue